MicrosoftDocs/winrt-api/windows.media.audio/echoeffectdefinition_delay.md

 # Windows.Media.Audio.EchoEffectDefinition.Delay

 ## -description
-Gets or sets the delay supported by the echo effect definition.
+Gets or sets the delay time, in milliseconds, of the echo effect definition.

 ## -property-value
-A value indicating the delay.
+A value indicating the delay, in milliseconds.

 ## -remarks